 The top 10 most popular dog breeds in America:

 6. Yorkshire Terrier

-The most notable dog trends of the year:
+The two most notable dog trends of the year:

-- Coming in at No. 11 is the French Bulldog, which has seen a sharp rise in popularity over the past decade, with a 323 percent increase in registrations since 2003.
+- The popular French Bulldog continues its quest for the No. 1 spot, breaking into the top 10 for the first time in nearly 100 years.
 French Bulldogs are known to be loveable lap warmers and are quite adaptable to city or suburban living due to their easy-to-groom coats and minimal exercise requirements.